rankutah/blog/sites/rodmaxfielddds/content/services/implants.md

 {{< col >}}
 ### Why Implants?

 Implants can help preserve facial structure by preventing bone deterioration which occurs when teeth are missing.
-Single implants are easier clean than some other restorations, and feel and function more like natural teeth.
+Single implants are easier to clean than some other restorations, and feel and function more like natural teeth.

 Implants can also provide extra stability for dentures.
 Implant-retained dentures fit more snugly and comfortably than regular dentures.
 For more about implant-retained dentures click [here](/services/dentures/).